Tradescantia spathacea (Boat Lily) Indoor Care, Common Problems and Solutions

 Moses-in-the-Cradle, Boat Lily, Tradescantia spathacea

-Boat Lily (Tradescantia spathacea) problems include plant dying, shrivelled leaf tips, yellowing leaves, lack of blooms, pests and diseases among others.
+Tradescantia spathacea problems are brown leaves, plant dying, curling leaves, yellow leaves, brown shrivelled leaf tips, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Plant dying